cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 - `atmos_stack` - [Atmos stack](/core-concepts/stacks) name
 - `backend` - Terraform backend configuration
 - `backend_type` - Terraform backend type
-- `command` - binary to execute when provisioning the component (e.g. `terraform`, `terraform-1`, `helmfile`)
+- `command` - the binary to execute when provisioning the component (e.g. `terraform`, `terraform-1`, `helmfile`)
-- `component` - Terraform component which the Atmos component configures
+- `component` - the Terraform component for which the Atmos component provides configuration
-- `deps` - list of stack dependencies (stack config files where the Atmos component settings are defined, either inline or via imports)
+- `deps` - a list of stack dependencies (stack config files where the component settings are defined, either inline or via imports)
-- `env` - list of ENV variables defined for the Atmos component
+- `env` - a list of ENV variables defined for the Atmos component
 - `inheritance` - component's [inheritance chain](/core-concepts/components/inheritance)
 - `metadata` - component's metadata config
 - `remote_state_backend` - Terraform backend config for remote state